All Episodes

 And he's in handcuffs.

-And it goes on for what, nearly nine minutes.
+And it goes on for, what, nearly nine minutes?

-You know, imagine this father, but imagine all of the children in Chicago and all, well, anybody killed in Chicago throughout, you know, Obama and Biden's term, then they did nothing.
+You know, imagine this father, imagine all of the children in Chicago and all, well, anybody killed in Chicago throughout, you know, Obama and Biden's term, then they did nothing.

 You know, how do you think all those families feel?

-I don't know if I recover from that.
+It's not hard for me to imagine because you ask me, I don't know if I recover from that.

 Not that hard to figure out.